mochimochiki/hugo-theme-vivliocli/exampleSite/content/en/Manual/GettingStarted.md

 ### Installing Hugo

-Install [Hugo](https://gohugo.io/) `v0.94.0` or higher by following the instructions on the [official website](https://gohugo.io/installation/windows/).
+Install [Hugo](https://gohugo.io/) by following the instructions on the [official website](https://gohugo.io/installation/windows/).
 After installing, confirm that the version of Hugo is displayed with the following command:

 ```bat
 hugo version